ashvithakumar/HCATest1/README.md

 This code is written in cypress framework using java script to automate a few scenarios.
 Please follow the below instructions to run in your local machine.

-Go to git hub Repo and under code tab, under local - click `Clone using the web URL`. (eg:- the  http link eg:- https://github.com/ashvithakumar/HCATest1.git) to copy url
+Go to git hub Repo and under code tab, under local - click `Clone using the web URL`. (eg:- the http link  https://github.com/ashvithakumar/HCATest1.git) to copy url

-In your local machine terminal, go to the location where the folder needs to be cloned and run command - `git clone <copied url>` (eg:- git clone https://github.com/ashvithakumar/HCATest1.git)
+In your local machine terminal, go to the location where the folder needs to be cloned and run command - `git clone <copied url>` (eg:- git clone <copied url>)

 Navigate to your clonned folder in terminal, and run `npm install` to install the dependencies in your project